 However, this is not the first time Amazon has been found short of providing enough facilities and training at its warehouses.

-In June, during a record heatwave in the Pacific Northwest, some workers at an Amazon warehouse in Washington state said many workstations lacked functioning fans, and temperatures inside the facility were close to 90 degrees.
+During a record heatwave in the Pacific Northwest in June, some workers at an Amazon warehouse in Washington state said many workstations lacked functioning fans, and temperatures inside the facility were close to 90 degrees.

-According to the report, at Amazon’s JFK8 facility in Staten Island in the US, workers reported in July that the warehouse was too hot, while they were pushed to keep “working at a non-stop pace”.
+According to the report, at Amazon’s JFK8 facility in Staten Island in the US, workers reported that the warehouse was too hot in July, while they were pushed to keep “working at a non-stop pace”.

 The tragedy is now galvanizing labor groups, which see it as part of a broader problem with the eCommerce giant.